"12188. Robinson

 Another, corner & edge wear, black color misregistered a bit high on front.

-Company (Cincinnati Ohio & Ashland Kentucky) neatly typed invoice to Messrs.
+Smiley Tow Boat Company (Cincinnati Ohio & Ashland Kentucky) neatly typed

-underway.
-We could not find paper memorabilia of any kind offered for this
+Catherine Davis underway.
+We could not find paper memorabilia of any kind

 "205.
 SNAKING BIG LOGS FROM THE MOUNTAINS.
 WASHINGTON.
 29613" white-border